-1. Building political power and influence

-Hivos aims to put rightsholders' ideas, voices, and needs at the center of our interventions.
-Our support and accompaniment efforts are designed to ensure rightsholders have the sustained political power and influence needed to challenge social and political systems and practices that fuel discrimination and exclusion.
-Our interventions ensure that women and LGBTIQ+ people have the tools, knowledge, and support to assert their rights and spark change in their communities and internationally.

-In addition, well-resourced diverse and inclusive movements, collective power, and action are necessary for the sustained change we envision.
-As such, Hivos invests in building, connecting, and sustaining resilient and flourishing rightsholders-led movements.
-We create safe spaces under the umbrella of Communities of Action where rightsholders can connect, learn, and develop joint strategies to improve their lives and well-being.
+1. Building Political Power and Influence: Hivos supports and accompanies rightsholders to ensure they have the sustained political power and influence needed to challenge social and political systems and practices that fuel discrimination and exclusion.
+Our interventions are designed to ensure women and LGBTIQ+ people assert their rights and spark change in their communities and internationally.
+Well-resourced diverse movements, collective power, and action are necessary for the sustained change we envision.
+So Hivos invests in building, connecting, and sustaining resilient and flourishing rightsholders movements to advance their work and priorities.
+Under the umbrella of Communities of Action, we inspire safe spaces where rightsholders can connect, learn, and develop joint strategies to improve their lives and well-being.